Location:

 south-west.
 A large circular socket stone, which is thought to have

 gatepost quite close to Teigncombe Farm.
-The rectangular

 hole in the socket stone would appear to match the likely size of the